You may also be interested in reading Renewable Energy for Self Sufficiency

 Just like refrigerators, old water heaters waste a lot of energy, so consider replacing a unit that’s more than fifteen years old.
 Again, look for the Energy Star logo to be sure it’s energy efficient.
 Also, think about a tankless water heater, which heats water on demand rather than keeping 40-50 gallons hot all the time.
 You can find whole-house tankless water heaters and point-of-use tankless water heaters.

 If replacing your old water heater is not an option, an inexpensive way to save energy and money is to install a water heater blanket.
 Don’t just put a regular blanket over the water heater – that’s dangerous!
-For about $30 you can buy a water heater blanket that installs in minutes.
+For about $30 you can buy a water heater insulator that installs in minutes.
 You’ll save about $30 each year in energy costs, so the blanket pays for itself in a year.